Research Software Engineering Summer School

 Prior knowledge required

-Participants need to be competent in at least one programming language, including concepts like variables, control flow, and functions.
+Participants need to be familiar with the basics of Git and GitHub, competent in at least one programming language, and familar/competent using concepts like variables, control flow, and functions.
 This could be through a formal course, a shorter workshop like Software Carpentry, or previous experiences.

 Prior experience using foundational libraries of PyData and Scientific Python ecosystem is helpful.